Department and Faculty

 The Department of Dermatology at Mayo Clinic offers a full range of dermatologic care for both common and rare problems related to skin, hair, nails and mucous membranes.

 Mayo Clinic has more than 44,000 dermatology outpatient visits each year.
-The inpatient dermatology service at Rochester Methodist Hospital cares for more than 400 patients annually.
+The inpatient dermatology service at Mayo Clinic Hospital, Methodist Campus cares for more than 400 patients annually.
 Some of these patients have unusual or complicated dermatological problems and are referred by their physicians, but many are self-referred.

 The department's 25 board-certified physicians are experts in medical, surgical and pediatric dermatology.
 All have full-time appointments to the department.